Ycmmn/VisionFusion_OCR_QR/README.md

+🌟 If you like this project, give it a ⭐ on GitHub — it helps more developers discover VisionFusion!

 # 🧠 Dynamic OCR + QR Intelligence Suite

 ### 🚀 Smart Document Extraction, QR Decoding, Web Enrichment & Excel Integration